-With swing trading techniques you don’t necessarily need to know the trades being made in real time.
+With swing trading techniques, you don’t necessarily need to know the trades made in real time.
 It won’t be the same the following day.

-There are four things that make up time and sales data.
-Those are date and time, direction, price and volume.
+Four things make up time and sales data.
+Those are date and time, direction, price, and volume.
 Let’s break it down.

-Date and time is exactly what it sounds like.
+The date and time are exactly what it sounds like.
 It’s the date and time the trade occurred.
-For example, if someone placed a trade on 6/1/18 at 9:31 and sold and sold 9:35 the closing time would be the time you’d see.
+For example, if someone placed a trade on 6/1/18 at 9:31 and sold and sold at 9:35, the closing time would be the time you’d see.

 Direction is whether the trade was a buy or sell.
 You would see both long and short trades as well as the cover.
 In other words, you see the buy orders and sell orders.

 Price is the price the trade happened at.
 In other words, you’d see the price the trade closed as not when it was opened.

 Volume is the number of shares that were traded.
 If someone bought 866 shares, you’d see the sold shares.
 Let’s say they only closed half of their position.
 You’d see 433 on time and sales.